-For over 2000 years, Chinese medicine has recommended the use of ginger to help prevent and cure several health problems.
+For over 2000 years, Chinese medicine has recommended ginger to help prevent and cure several health problems.
 It is known to promote energy circulation in the body and increase our body’s metabolic rate.
-Here is a list of some of the amazing benefits of ginger:
+Here is a list of some of the excellent benefits of ginger:

 The Benefits of Ginger

 Blood circulation: ginger can warm the body, improve blood flow, prevent chills, reduce fever and decrease excessive sweat.
-It is also a natural blood thinner which inhibits fatty deposits from the arteries and reduces the potential risk of a stroke.
+It is also a natural blood thinner that inhibits fatty deposits from the arteries and reduces stroke risk.

-Digestion problems: ginger can stimulate gastric and pancreatic enzyme secretion which helps the digestion, improves the absorption of essential nutrients, reduce inflammation and relief stomach pain.
+Digestion problems: ginger can stimulate gastric and pancreatic enzyme secretion, which helps digestion, improves the absorption of essential nutrients, reduce inflammation, and relieve stomach pain.

-Cold and flu: ginger has been used for thousands of years as a natural treatment for colds, flu and sore throats around Asia.
+Cold and flu: using ginger for thousands of years as a natural treatment for colds, flu, and sore throats around Asia.

-Allergy: Ginger acts as an antihistamine and is useful in dealing with allergies such as sinusitis, asthma and hives.
+Allergy: Ginger acts as an antihistamine and helps deal with allergies issues such as sinusitis, asthma, and hives.

 Weight loss: ginger works as a natural appetite suppressant to reduce food consumption and helps to lose weight.
-Ginger is nearly calorie-free and a thermogenic food which raises the body temperature, boosts metabolism and burns more calories than a simple diet alone.
+Ginger is nearly calorie-free and a thermogenic food.
+It raises the body temperature, boosts metabolism, and burns more calories than a simple diet alone.

 Blend a small piece of fresh ginger (with the skin), a quarter of an inch, and half a lemon with 1 cup of water each time, drink 2 or 3 times a day.
-Blanch the ginger root in boiling water for a few seconds to sterilize it before using.
+Blanch the ginger root in boiling water for a few seconds to sterilize it before using it.